kekofraile/todooptica/README.md

 2. `npm install`
 3. `npm run dev` – starts the development server at `http://localhost:3000`.

+After logging in you will see a simple todo list where you can add, edit and delete tasks.
+These actions communicate with the backend routes described above.

 ### Styling

 This frontend uses **Tailwind CSS** for styling.
 The configuration files